snabbco/snabb/src/doc/git-workflow.md

 - Use the software, ask questions, report bugs.
 - Contribute fixes and improvements.
-- Maintain Snabb Switch by reviewing and merging pull requests.
+- Maintain a part of Snabb Switch by reviewing and merging pull requests.
 - Create a new application to develop together with the community.

 ### Using the software